Character page for Alita: Battle Angel.

 - Ms. Fanservice: Has a scene in Vector's bedroom where she's in lingerie.

 - No Good Deed Goes Unpunished: For pulling a HeelFace Turn and saving Hugo's life, Dr. Chiren gets reduced to a Brain in a Jar for her troubles.
+Although given her desire to go to Zalem and what that entails, the same thing might have happened to her anyway if she had continued serving Nova.

 - Outliving One's Offspring: The daughter she had with Ido, Alita, was killed years ago.
 Despite her needling Ido over it, Chiren herself is also far from over her daughter's death.